-- Wrongful death, loss of consortium, medical costs, and burial services (if you lost a loved one in the accident which gave you whiplash)
+You may also have a wrongful death claim for loss of consortium, medical costs, and burial services if you lost a loved one in the accident that gave you whiplash.

 The driver who caused or contributed to your whiplash could go on to harm someone else in the future.
-Hold them accountable today so they can learn what their actions (or inactions) do to others.
+However, you could hold them accountable today so they can learn what their actions (or inactions) do to others.

 Things to Collect Before Speaking to a Lawyer

-For you to file a claim for personal injury, you may want to have several relevant documents.
+Before you consider filing a claim for personal injury, you may want to gather several relevant documents.
+These include:

 Medical Records of Your Injuries

-These may include records of the hospital, emergency room, documents indicating your symptoms, provided treatments, diagnosis results, and discharge instructions.
-You may need any bills you have received, as well, such as the receipts for prescriptions.
+These may include records from the hospital, emergency room, and follow-up appointments.
+Your medical documents should indicate your symptoms, the provided treatments, diagnosis results, and ongoing care plans.

 Call Morris Bart, LLC for a Free Consultation Today

 At the Morris Bart law firm, we understand that whiplash is dangerous and can significantly affect your life and abilities.
 We provide free case assessments by a car accident attorney near you.
 Our lawyers may be able to recover money damages to cover your expenses and losses.

 We have 15 offices and serve Louisiana, Mississippi, Alabama, and Arkansas.
 Get in contact with us at (800) 537-8185 today.